Before you self-publish a book, make sure you are ready.

 Some think that a quick read and a run through the Microsoft Word spell checker is the end of the process.
 Far from it, and it is the most common cause of a book failing to sell.

 Getting a manuscript ready for publishing takes much more work.
-It is because errors, typos and especially inconsistencies are rarely spotted by the author.
+It is because the author rarely spots errors, typos, and especially inconsistencies.

 However, the cost of a book editor and professional proofreading is often beyond the budget of a new author.
 But that doesn’t mean that it is a reason to be careless with your manuscript.